-There is no provision within the draft Greater Norwich Local Plan for places of worship or cultural development specifically related to faith or race.
+There is no provision within the GNLP for places of worship or cultural development specifically related to faith or race.
 However, allocations for places of worship are unusual; such developments may be better addressed by a Development Management policy.
 Development Management policies adopted by the partner authorities are not under review in the GNLP.
 Therefore, while these elements are not included in the GNLP, this is not considered to be a significant negative impact.
+Additionally, it is considered that some minority faith groups may benefit from local community buildings, to allow a place to gather, reflect or worship.
+The GNLP does allocate a few of these alongside large residential developments, or in locations which currently lack such facilities.

 The area has a small number of ethnic minority residents.
-Of these, the group which has land use needs which can be directly impacted by a local plan is Gypsies and
+Of these, a group which has land use needs which can be directly impacted by a local plan is Gypsies and Travellers.

-Travellers.
 National planning policy sets a planning definition for Gypsies and Travellers that requires evidence of a nomadic lifestyle.
 However, residents who identify as a Romany Gypsy or Irish Traveller would be protected under the Public Sector Equality Duty, requiring culturally appropriate accommodation regardless of whether they travel or not.
-The evidence base for the GNLP includes the Norfolk Caravans and Houseboats Accommodation Needs Assessment (2017).
-This found that across Greater Norwich, for Gypsies and Travellers who have not permanently ceased to travel, 15 pitches are needed between 2017 and 2022, and a further 51 pitches from 2022 to 2036.
+The evidence base for the GNLP includes the Norfolk

+Caravans and Houseboats Accommodation Needs Assessment (2017).
+This found that across Greater Norwich, for Gypsies and Travellers who have not permanently ceased to travel, 15 pitches are needed between 2017 and 2022, and a further 51 pitches from 2022 to 2038.
 The planned expansion of an existing site in Norwich meets the need up to 2022.
-For those who no longer travel, 91 pitches are needed for Residential Caravan dwellers between 2017 and 2022, rising to a total of 106 by 2036.
+For those who no longer travel, 91 pitches are needed for Residential Caravan dwellers between 2017 and 2022, rising to a total of 106 by 2038.
 The GNLP does not allocate additional pitches to meet this need, as no sites have been submitted for this use.
-However, question 30 of the consultation on the draft GNLP does invite additional sites to be submitted for this use.
+Since no Gypsy and Traveller sites have been submitted for consideration through the local plan, the intention is to bring additional sites forward through the Development Management process as well as having this criteria-based policy to allow further sites to come forward.